hugorbarbosa/cpp-design-patterns/README.md

 ## Compilation

-The following commands can be utilized to configure the project (example for Debug configuration):
+The following commands can be utilized to configure the project (example for the Debug build type):

 ```sh
 $ cd <project-directory>